Notable People

 He took the attention from Blown Away and folded it back into a longer life in glass, one defined by teaching, fellowships, writing, direction of a major studio, and the steady development of a body of work.
 That is harder than it looks.
 Visibility is easy to confuse with achievement.
 Rosenberg kept choosing the slower kind.

 Alexander Rosenberg matters because he helped bring a difficult, often misunderstood medium to a wider audience while continuing to prove that the medium can carry conceptual and cultural weight.
-Reality television became one stop in a serious artistic career, not the whole thing.
+Reality television became one stop in a serious artistic career.